Alliance for Integrity

 The Alliance for Integrity focuses on the following fields of action:

 The Alliance for Integrity has established a practical compliance training programme in order to support the development of compliance capacities within companies.
 As a first step, compliance experts from multinational and local companies participate in a train-the-trainer workshop.
 Anti-corruption training is then provided for local small and medium-sized enterprises.
 An online Support Desk for participating companies ensures that the training programme has a lasting impact.
+In certain countries trainings for state-owned companies are offered in addition to trainings for local small and medium-sized enterprises.

 Information and knowledge